 You can also do this stretch standing against a wall.
 Check out the Half Wall Hang and other Desk Exercises here!

 8. Scapular Band Flyes – Once you’ve stretched and rolled to loosen up tight muscles, you need to get the proper muscles activated and working.

 If you skip this step, you will just continue to have neck pain no matter how much you stretch and roll.
-If the proper muscles don’t start working to take strain off the smaller weaker muscles, the pain will continue and could lead to injury because the weaker muscles are being asked to carry a load they can’t carry!
+Because, if the proper muscles don’t start working and pulling their weight, you’ll just keep overworking those smaller, weaker muscles, which can lead to further aches and pains.

 The Scapular Band Flyes are a great exercise to get your lower and mid traps working to take strain off your upper traps, neck and shoulders.

 There are three variations of the Fly you can do.
 Especially when starting out, pick the variation that allows you to feel your lower traps working without aggravating your upper traps.

 To do the straight on Scapular Band Fly, hold the resistance band with your hands about shoulder-width apart and press your chest out so you are standing nice and tall.
 Keep your neck and shoulders relaxed.
 Do not shrug.
 Raise your arms up straight in front of you at about shoulder height or right below.
 Keeping your arms straight, pull out on the band to open your arms out to the sides.
 Pinch your shoulder blades down and together as you open and bring the band in to your chest.
 Do not let your shoulders shrug up as you pull the band.
 Hold with your arms open for a second or two and feel your back working.
 After holding to feel your back working, bring your arms back together so your arms are about shoulder-width apart again and there is no slack in the band.
 Repeat the fly.
 Do not let the band pull you.
 Move slowly.
 If you have to bend your arms to do the fly or if your shoulders shrug up, you may want to go lighter.